antiSocialNet/antisocial-friends/README.md

 ```
 antisocialApp.on('activity-data-appId', function (user, friend, data) {
   console.log('antisocial activity-data-post user: %s friend: %s data: %j', user.name, friend.remoteEndPoint, data);
+  // save friend.lastActivityId to keep track of highwater
 });
 ```

-### activity-backfill-xxx event: xxx is the appId defined in the emit
+### activity-backfill-xxx event: xxx is the appId
 Typically would send any activity that has happened since the last message received by the friend (highwater).
 This could be a timestamp or a record number, it's up to the application to define this behavior

 ```